a-ignatov-parc/tvdml/README.md

 1. `style` prop is just simple string not an object.
 1. To set `class` attribute just use `class` prop.
 There is no `className`.
-1. Attribute names should be written in props as they written in [docs](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/ATV_Template_Guide/TVJSAttributes.html).
+1. Attribute names should be written in props as they are written in [docs](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/ATV_Template_Guide/TVJSAttributes.html).
 1. Events are normal DOM events provided by TVML.

 Everythin else should be as you expected.

-So lets talk about styling.
+Now lets talk about styling.

 ### Styling elements

 There are two ways to style elements:

-1. Using `style` prop.
+1. Using `style` prop to write inline styles.
-1. Using `<style>` element with `class` prop.
+1. Using `<style>` element to define stylesheets  + `class` prop to bind them to elements.

 ```javascript
 import React from 'react';